 Subway System & Uber

-The transit system in Toronto would match Vancouver’s in my opinion but I’m just in love with the convenience of Uber.
+The transit system in Toronto matches Vancouver’s in my opinion.
+I’m just in love with the convenience of UBER.
 C’mon Vancouver, get with it!

-For transit though, take some time to understand the map system if it’s your first time, especially if you’ve never tried it but it’s overall pretty self explanatory.
+Take some time to understand the map system especially if you’ve never tried it.
+That said, it’s overall pretty self explanatory.